Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Use play when helpful.
 This can involve role-playing with a child’s favorite toy or object.
 It may help older children to see pictures of what happens during the exam.

-Having an x-ray exam exposes your child to low doses of radiation.
-If an x-ray exam is ordered for your child, the doctor has decided that its value outweighs any risk.
+Having an X-ray exam exposes your child to low doses of radiation.
+If an X-ray exam is ordered for your child, the healthcare provider has decided that its value outweighs any risk.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR